Critical values of Gaussian SU(2) random polynomials: Kac-Rice formula

+This calculation requires justification in \eqref{formalcal}, \eqref{fc1} and \eqref{fc2}.
+The way to rigorously do that is to approximate the $\delta$ function by a sequence of simple functions and do a verbatim repetition of the proof in \cite[Theorem 11.2.3,Corollary 11.2.4]{AT}.

-\end{proof} In the proof of Lemma \ref{easycase}, we have assumed $I$ and $\Theta$ being compact subsets in $\R$.
+From \eqref{fc3} to the conclusion, one need to prove the density on both hand sides are continuous.
+To prove the continuity of $\mu$, it is again repeating the argument in \cite[Theorem 11.2.3, Corollary 11.2.4]{AT}, see \cite[Section 11.4]{AT} and \cite{AW} for details. \end{proof} In the proof of Lemma \ref{easycase}, we have assumed $I$ and $\Theta$ being compact subsets in $\R$.
 But the proof of Lemma \ref{easycase} can be generalized to the $SU(2)$ random polynomials $p_n$ which are a collection of complex Gaussian stochastic processes indexed by $\C$.

 The generalization of $\Theta$ to be $\C$ only requires picking up a sequence of discs centered at the origin with radius $m\in\{1,2,\ldots\}$ and taking limit in weak sense.
 And the generalization from $I$ to $\C$ is the same.